What is recruitment?

 What is Panhel?

 The MIT Panhellenic Association is the governing organization of all MIT sororities.
 Panhel coordinates Membership Recruitment, Greek Weekend, Women’s Professional Day, and other events to benefit sorority members.
-Panhel also serves as a resource for MIT’s six sorority chapters; in the past, Panhel worked to improve the SafeRide Shuttle routes and present ideas to the MIT administration about how to improve the MIT student experience.
+Panhel also serves as a resource for MIT’s seven sorority chapters; in the past, Panhel worked to improve the SafeRide Shuttle routes and present ideas to the MIT administration about how to improve the MIT student experience.

 How much does it cost to be in a chapter?